 This class consists of the basics of the export-import business, how to handle money matters and how to buy and sell.
 It is designed for the person seeking an entry level position, contemplating the start of an export-import business or the manager who wishes to expand a company's marketing opportunities.
-Transferable to CSU

-IBUS 52 Introduction to Supply Chain Management 54 hours lecture
+Introduction to Supply Chain Management 54 hours lecture

 This course orients the student to the alternative modes, systems, rates, services and regulations in global transport including ocean, air, and surface carriers and systems.
 It emphasizes the practical skills and techniques utilized to successfully market on an international basis.
-Transferable to CSU

-IBUS 60 International Business Law 54 hours lecture Recommended Preparation: LAW 18A Grading: letter grade
+International Business Law 54 hours lecture

+Recommended Preparation: LAW 18A

 This course is designed to explore the fundamentals of international business law and examine the scope of how international disputes affect global trade.
 It is appropriate for students who wish to pursue a career in the business field, especially those students interested in international business.
-Transferable to CSU

-IBUS 75 Introduction to Logistics 54 hours lecture Grading: letter grade
+Introduction to Logistics 54 hours lecture